 Big West athletes also have succeeded on a worldwide stage in such international competitions as the Olympics, Pan-American Games and World Cup.
 A sampling of athletes who have competed at the Olympic level include Long Beach State's Tara Cross-Battle, Tayyiba Haneef-Park and Danielle Scott-Arruda (women's indoor volleyball), Pacific's Jennifer Joines and Elaina Oden (women's indoor volleyball), and Misty May (women's beach volleyball); UC Santa Barbara's Jason Lezak (men's swimming), Cal State Fullerton's Leon Wood and Bruce Bowen (men's basketball) and Jenny Topping (softball); Pacific's Brad Schumacher and Scott Weltz of UC Davis (men's swimming); UC Irvine's Steve Scott (men's track and field); and Cal Poly's Stephanie Brown-Trafton and Sharon Day (women's track and field).

-Eight Big West athletes claimed a medal at this past summer's London Olympic Games.
+Eight Big West athletes claimed a medal at the 2012 London Olympic Games.
 May-Treanor won gold in beach volleyball for the third consecutive Olympics.
 Lezak, who swam the fastest anchor leg in history to help the United States win the 4x100 freestyle relay in Beijing in 2008, helped the USA to a silver medal in London.
 Scott-Arruda and Haneef-Park, along with UC Irvine coaches Paula Weishoff and Jamie Morrison, battled for the silver medal in women's indoor volleyball.
 Another UCI coach, Dan Klatt, helped the women's water polo team capture gold.
 Cal State Northridge alumnus Katie Holloway led her USA Women's Sitting Volleyball Team to a silver medal at the 2012 London Paralympic Games.

 The Big West Conference was formed as the Pacific Coast Athletic Association on July 1, 1969.
 However, the unofficial history of the conference pre-dates that point of time, extending back to 1967.